238 Bad Students

 Used like this 'sure enough' means 'of course' or 'like I predicted.'
 Notice the following:

-- The weather report said it would rain and, sure enough, it was
+- The weather report said it would rain and, sure enough, it was right.

 - Sure enough.
 He's late again.